 Utilizing user-generated content is a double win—not only do you have free content that was generated from your very own community but it lets your community know that you’re paying attention to them.
 This makes things more meaningful and will likely inspire others to post about your brand in hopes of getting reposted/retweeted as well.

-So there you have it.
+So there you have it, in any industry, beauty products, manufacturing, b2b, or b2c, managing the social media presences is vital for success.
 Although there are plenty other of Social media community management guidelines out there, these are the ones we feel you should focus on first.